Megamemnon/Pen_and_Paper_Prolog/README.md

 KB should consist of facts and rules.
 ppp expects a query at the "?-" prompt.

+## Usage
+Specify a KB file when running ppp (e.g. "ppp database"). ppp will load contents of the specified text file into the global KnowledgeBase variable.
+Then ppp will present the Command prompt.

+Command prompt ']' supports several commands.
+Queries can be entered directly from the Command prompt by starting the query with the traditional '?-'.
+Statement prompt '>' is presented when you can enter a statement.

+quit/0 - exits ppp.
+> ]quit.

+list/0 - lists all statements in KnowledgeBase.
+> ]list().
+(List the entire KB)

+OK, that isn't really an arity of 0; I'll fix it.

+list/2 - lists statements in KB
+  - Start - number of first statement to list, 0-based
+  - Count - number of statements to display
+> ]list(3, 1).
+> d(3).

+edit/1
+  - index - 0-based index of statement to edit
+> ]edit(3).
+> Enter statement to replace statement 3:
+> d(3).
+> \>d(33).
+> Continue? (y/N)

+insert/1
+  - index - 0-based index of statement before which new statement should be entered...
+> ]insert(3).
+> Enter statement to insert prior to statement 3:
+> d(3).
+> \> d(2).
+> Continue? (y/N)

+delete/1
+  - index - 0-based index of statement to be deleted
+> ]delete(3).

+append/0 - prompts for new statemnet and then appends it to KB.

 ## Project Goals
 - Implement a functional (but minimal) form of Prolog
   - This goal is complete, for now, and tested with various included tests